 - There’s a $10 parking fee and $5 per person entrance fee to Akaka Falls.
 This is a must-see spot!

 - Entrance to tour Umauma Falls and Gardens is $12 per person.

 - Wear layers and bring a jacket, temperatures vary drastically across the island.

-- The road to Mauna Kea’s summit has recently been reopened, however the Visitor Center’s stargazing program has been discontinued and the center is currently closed due to COVID 19.
+- The road to Mauna Kea’s summit and visitor center are open, however the Visitor Center’s stargazing program has been discontinued and the center is currently closed due to COVID 19.

 - The best food stops are in Honoka’a, Waimea and Hilo.